 She chose for anonymity.

-Vivian Maier was indeed a kind of spy: someone moving around incognito, chronicling the human condition in all its strange splendour, moving moments, and intense ugliness.
+Vivian Maier was indeed a kind of spy: someone moving around incognito, chronicling the human condition in all its strange splendour, moving moments, and daunting tragedy.
 This after all is the essence of great black and white photographers, this portrayal, in stark and moving ways, of the human condition; this chronicling of life and history through powerful images which break through our natural tendency towards indifference.

 And as far as this chronicling of the human condition went, Vivian Maier used other means besides her Rolleiflex.
 She collected newspapers – thousands of them.
 She knew what was going on politically and she knew about the widespread reality of poverty and hardship – the shadow side of the American Dream.